suguru-o5/ds-0924/ds203/final-project/final-project-report.md

 ### Objective 2: Analyze the relationship between the number of absence and the average grade
 #### Hypothesis: Students with higher class attendance rates have better overall grades.

+- Variable Definition
+    - absences:
+        Number of school absences (from 0 to 93)
+    - grade:
+        The average grade of the three periods (from 0 to 20)

 - SQL Query:

     <img src="images/absence_and_avg_grade_sql.png" width="60%">